gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 - `:1900:222` means basic block 1900 executed (committed) 222 instructions.
 The key here is that 222 is NOT the number of time the basic block has been executed, but the number of time the basic block has been executed multiples with the basic block's total instructions.
 If we sum up all the instructions that have been executed by the basic blocks, we will get roughly the length of the region.`222+222+999216+333=999993`.

 The next step is to use this information to cluster the regions and find the representative regions.
 There are many methods to do it.
 In this exercise, we will be using the SimPoint3.2 tool that was provided by the SimPoint paper authors.
+[Link](https://cseweb.ucsd.edu/~calder/simpoint/) to the tool.

 ---